If you've been considering signing up to FuboTV, you've probably been wondering if there's a way to test out the live TV streaming service for free.

 - Alternatively, sign up using your Facebook or Google account credentials.
 Click "Go to next step."

-- Choose whether you want any of the add-on features, such as extra DVR storage, or family sharing, or sports extras.
+- Choose whether you want any of the add-on features, such as extra DVR storage, family sharing or sports extras.
 Click "Go to final step."

 - Enter your credit card information.